OneMotoring

 • For CTE, KPE, MCE tunnels and Sentosa Gateway Tunnel, head for the emergency escape staircase, located every 500m in the tunnel next to the left-most lane.
 The stairs lead to the street level.

-• For CTE, KPE and MCE tunnels, you can also head for the pedestrian cross passage door, located every 100m next to the right-most lane.
-The doors lead to the tunnel in the opposite-direction.
+• For CTE, KPE and MCE tunnels, you can also head for the pedestrian cross passage, located every 100m next to the right-most lane.
+Pedestrian cross passages lead to the opposite bound tunnel.

 CTE emergency exit